Theatre at the Ace Hotel

 In its later years, the United Artists Theatre was operated by Metropolitan Theatres and it closed as a full time cinema in the summer of 1989, screening Spanish language movies.
 It briefly became a legitimate playhouse, staging Spanish language comedies, dramas and musical comedies for adults.

 In the fall of 1989, it was taken over by Dr. Eugene Scott for church use.
 Volunteers from his organization toiled for many hours to remove years of smoke stains and grime from the building, which now looks as good as it did on opening night, back in 1927.
 The former United Artists Theatre became home for Los Angeles University Cathedral.
 Upon the death of Dr. Eugene Scott in 2005, the church continued to use the building for a few more years.
-It was put up ‘For Sale’ in 2010, and was sold in the fall of 2011, to a developer, with possible plans to convert at least part of the building in a hotel.
+It was put up ‘For Sale’ in 2010, and was sold in the fall of 2011, to a developer, with plans to convert the office space part of the building in a hotel.

 Just login to your account and subscribe to this theater